Indoor Football League: IFL National Championship

 The IFL Championship Game (formerly the United Bowl) has been played every season since 2009.
-The current IFL champions are the Arizona Rattlers, who won the championship game in 2024 defeating Massachusetts in Las Vegas.
+The current IFL champions are the Arizona Rattlers who won the championship game in 2026 defeating Green Bay Blizzard in Tucson.

 The IFL continued to use the "United Bowl" name originally used by United Indoor Football.
 The UIF used this name before they merged with Intense Football League to form the Indoor Football League.
 The UIF held United Bowl I, II, III, and IV in 2005 through 2008, with all four being won by the Sioux Falls Storm.
 Although the name "National Indoor Bowl Championship" was used for the 2008 contest between the UIF and the Intense Football League, the "United Bowl" name was used for the combined league's championship instead up through 2021.
 Starting in the 2022 season the league started a three-year deal to play the now named IFL National Championship Game in the Lee's Family Forum (formerly the Dollar Loan Center) in Henderson, Nevada.

 Media

+2021

 On May 11, 2021, the IFL announced a national television partnership with Stadium, in which Stadium will air the IFL Game of The Week nationally each week for the rest of the season.
 The deal was negotiated by The Team Management, LLC, and each game will be produced exclusively by BEK Communications.

+2023

 In 2023, IFL announced a new broadcasting agreement with CBS Sports Network ensuring that the next three IFL National Championship games will air on the network.
-The deal also allows for additional games to be aired on CBS Sports Network throughout the agreement.
+The deal also allows for additional games to be aired on CBS Sports Network throughout the agreement, although no extra games were ever pulled onto CBSSN.

+2025

-On March 12, 2025, the IFL announced the launch of IFL Network, a subscription streaming service that will carry all of the IFL's games live online.
-The deal ends the IFL's practice of streaming the games for free on YouTube as it had in 2024.
-Some teams also have individual contracts with local or regional TV and radio channels.
+On March 12, 2025, the IFL announced the launch of IFL Network, a subscription streaming service that carried all of the IFL's games live online.
+The deal ended the IFL's practice of streaming the games for free on YouTube as it had in 2024.
+Some teams also held individual contracts with local or regional TV and radio channels.

+2026

+For the 2026 season, the IFL announced that FanDuel Sports Network's regional sports networks would broadcast half of the 2026 IFL Seasons games.
+The other half of games are slated to be streamed on Yahoo!
+Sports Network, a free ad-supported streaming television channel.
+In February 2026, after FanDuel Sports Networks' plans to close down were made public, the IFL announced that the FDSN deal would not be moving forward and that Yahoo!
+Sports Network had agreed to carry some additional games that would have been on FDSN, including the IFL National Championship.
+The rights to the remainder of the games were sold to Overnght Media Group[sic], who paid a seven-figure sum for the rights to the league through 2028 and will once again make the games subscription-only.
+IFL Network will remain operational as a repository for highlights and all content except live games, with the paywall for that service being dropped.